oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ## Signing up for Testnet Tokens

 ::: tip NOTE
-This step is not necessary if your entity is listed in the Genesis file or already have tokens through some other means.
+This step is not necessary if you submitted a valid entity package for The Quest prior to the start on 1/15--in this case, your entity will be included in the Genesis file.

-If you jointed the Testnet before we did the latest Genesis dump and restore, your entity should already be included in the Genesis file.
 :::

 In order to participate on the Testnet you'll need to have tokens.
 You'll use